Nurdan10/Nurdan10/README.md

 - 🌱 I’m currently learning **Python, SQL and several data analysis technologies**

-- 👯 I’m looking to collaborate on **data analysis projects, open source software development.**
+- 👯 I’m looking to collaborate on **data analysis and visualization projects.**

 - 👨‍💻 All of my projects are available at [https://github.com/Nurdan10](https://github.com/Nurdan10)